- Actor Allusion:

 - Rosalyn giving Sydney a kiss was Amy Adams' idea.
 In the script, Rosalyn just gave her a talking to and then left.
 Realising that Sydney would not just let her leave like that, Adams suggested the kiss as a way of completely stunning Sydney.

 - All-Star Cast: Seriously, you got Christian Bale, Amy Adams, Bradley Cooper, Jeremy Renner and Jennifer Lawrence in one package.
-And Robert De Niro has a cameo.
-Not to mention, that the first five are in the four superhero movie franchises.
+And Robert de Niro has a cameo.

 - Creator Backlash: Amy Adams doesn't look too fondly on her time in this movie, later confessing that David O. Russell shouted so much abuse at her on set that she "felt like crying every day".